ethereum/EIPs/EIPS/eip-draft_app_keys.md

 where `x0` to `x7` are 30 bits and `x8` 16 bits

--approach that favors an homogenous decomposition: equal length would be 16 * 16 bits or in other words 16 * 2 bytes, cleanest and favorite spec:
+-approach that favors an homogenous decomposition: equal length would be 16 * 16 bits or in other words 16 * 2 bytes, cleanest and favored spec:
 ```
 x = x0 || x1 || x2 || x3 || x4 || x5 || x6 || x7 || x8 || x9 || x10 || x11 || x12 || x13 || x14 || x15
 ```
 ```
 foo.bar.eth
 0x6033644d673b47b3bea04e79bbe06d78ce76b8be2fb8704f9c2a80fd139c81d3